Summer Life in Boston

-- Stroll along the Boston Harbor from Castle Island in South Boston to Shipyard Park in Charlestown.
+- Stroll along the Boston Harbor from Castle Island in South Boston to the Navy Yard in Charlestown.

 - Take a narrated Duck Boat Tour in a World War II amphibious vehicle, and make sure to quack.

-- Ride the Beantown Trolley that allows you to disembark at interesting stops, explore the area, and then re-board.
+- Ride the Beantown Trolley that allows you to disembark at interesting stops, explore the area, and then re-board at your convenience.